The 12 Phases™ Perspective on Damasio

 Human progress in innovation, the arts, and sciences as a general term does not specifically attribute creativity to individuals...

-A sole individual creates by first pushing the imagination beyond reality.
+At its root, creativity is the way one person solves a problem presented to their mind.
+A solo individual creates by pushing their imagination beyond reality.
 This seems a natural follow to the way Damasio says the brain presents images to the mind.

 As a unique creature finding your way in the world, you are solving your own unique problems.